richard-acquah/Code-Repository-Scanning-With-SNYK-Lab/README.md

 ## Verify Vulnerability Fix
 ##

-The previous version of the Dockerfile base image had one critical severity issue, three high severity issues, one medium sevrity issue and one hundred and sixty-three low severity issues.
+The previous version of the Dockerfile base image had one critical severity issue, three high severity issues, one medium severity issue and one hundred and sixty-three low severity issues.

 <img width="916" alt="old vul" src="https://github.com/richard-acquah/Code-Repository-Scanning-With-SNYK-Lab/assets/136107996/98518bf7-79f3-4358-972e-b34df7548178">

 ##

-The update eliminated two of the three high severity vulnerability, eliminated the medium severity vulnerability and one hundred and thirty vulnerabilities out of the one hundred and sixty-three vulnerabilities.
+The update eliminated two of the three high-severity vulnerabilities, remediated the medium severity vulnerability and the one hundred and thirty vulnerabilities out of the one hundred and sixty-three vulnerabilities.

 <img width="890" alt="vul new fix" src="https://github.com/richard-acquah/Code-Repository-Scanning-With-SNYK-Lab/assets/136107996/603d9c3f-6e42-4d47-98a1-dd9f4e274576">